The Val Canale (Val Cjanâl in Friulan language, Kanalska

 Mt.
 Lussari has always been a place of pilgrimage of excellence for the Slovenian population.
 The interior of the church holds valuable paintings; they were executed by the Slovenian painter Tone Kralj: there is a representation of “The Comforting Madonna of the Plagued”, “The Annunciation”, “The Flight to Egypt”, “Twelve-year-old-Jesus in the Temple”, “Maria who prays under the Cross” and “The Coronation of the Virgin”.
 The season of the summer pilgrimages starts in June and finishes on the first Sunday in October.

 Opening times vary slightly from year to year; in the summer season of 2016 the visits at Monte Lussari will follow the following schedule: from June 20th through to September 18th daily; September: 25th, 26th; October: 2nd, 3rd.
 Hours: weekdays: 9.00 – 17.15; holidays: 8.30 – 18.15.
 Bear in mind that the last run of the cable car down to Camporosso is also at 17.15 on weekdays and at 18.15 at the weekends/holidays.
+[In 2020, as I am updating this page, all this is being changed and revised because of the Covid-19 emergency, so it is best to visit the website before coming, to make sure of the opening times].

 The Municipality of Malborghetto-Valbruna